2026 수특 영독연 14강 변형문제 (1-9번)

 5 삶에 대한 해석과 반응

-____ make their own interpretations, and decide accordingly.
+They make their ____ interpretations, and decide accordingly.

 6 향기와 음식 맛의 관계